paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.2.2.
 Authenticator Requirements

-Single-factor hardware authenticators used at AAL 2 MUST meet the requirements of FIPS 140-2 Level 1 and multi-factor hardware authenticators MUST meet the requirements of FIPS 140-2 Level 2.
+Single-factor hardware authenticators used at AAL 2 SHALL meet the requirements of FIPS 140-2 Level 1 and multi-factor hardware authenticators SHALL meet the requirements of FIPS 140-2 Level 2.
 Formal verification of compliance is not required.

 ####4.2.3.
 Assertion Requirements

-In order to be valid at AAL 2, authentication assertions must meet the requirements of Assertion Level 2 as defined in SP 800-63C.
+In order to be valid at AAL 2, authentication assertions SHALL meet the requirements of Assertion Level 2 as defined in SP 800-63C.

 ####4.2.4.
 Reauthentication

-At AAL 2, authentication of the subscriber MUST be repeated at least once per 12 hours, regardless of user activity.
-Reauthentication of the subscriber MUST be repeated following a period of at least 30 minutes of user inactivity.
+At AAL 2, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
+Reauthentication of the subscriber SHALL be repeated following a period of at least 30 minutes of user inactivity.
 It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.
 Reauthentication requires the use of both authentication factors.

 ###4.3.
 Authenticator Assurance Level 3